Entire home

 Québec City

 Located in Québec City, this holiday home is in the city centre.
 Château Frontenac and Citadel of Quebec are notable landmarks, and travellers looking to shop may want to visit Grande Allée and Quartier Petit Champlain.
-Looking to enjoy an event or a game?
-See what's going on at Quebec City Convention Center or Vidéotron Centre.
+Check out an event or a game at Quebec City Convention Center, and consider making time for Aquarium of Quebec, a top attraction not to be missed.
 Take in the nearby slopes with cross-country skiing, or try out other outdoor activities such as ice skating.

 Québec, QC